neohelden/actions-library/README.md

 ## check-code-compliance
 Checks licenses of used dependencies against a list of allowed licenses

+## deploy-pr
+Deploys this PRs created container image on a cluster managed by ArgoCD

 ## release-docker-image
 Tags an already built docker image with a release tag